GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer.md

 };
 ```

-## Inspector tabs
+## Inspector/Sidebar Tabs

 ### Document Pane

-Story editor can have an additional document pane alongside the design pane, which is meant to provide UI elements for editing data about the story as a whole.
+The story editor can have an additional Document pane alongside the Insert and Style panes, which is meant to provide UI elements for editing data about the story as a whole.
-Document Pane can be configured as shown below.
+The Document pane can be configured as shown below.

 ```jsx
 import {